wimvanderbauwhede/RefactorF4Acc/TyTraCLTransformations/MemoryReduction/memory-reduction-TyTraCL-REMAINING-ISSUES.md

 # REMAINING ISSUES : Memory Reduction for Scientific Computing on GPUs

+## Duplicate arguments

+I can either make them unique in the subroutine definition, but not in the calls.
+That means I add a counter and use this throughout.
+The trivial way is to add a running counter even to the unique ones, i.e. a zip.
+Then the question is how to ensure that the counters match.

 ## Integration of the scalarised code

+!!!
+There is a bug in the scalarisation: the signatures are wrong!

-This is now done except that I need to modularise it and create a main program
+This is now done except that I need to modularise it and create a main program Essentially, the generated code should become OpenCL code so I need to generate the call get_global_id(idx) The host-side code will have to be manual for now.

+A trick to have `get_global_id()` to work is to put idx in a COMMON block.
+Then we define

+            subroutine get_global_id(idx)
+              integer, intent(out) :: idx
+              integer :: global_id
+              common /ocl/ global_id
+              idx = global_id
+            end subroutine get_global_id

+and we define the main program as

+            program main
+              integer :: global_id
+              common /ocl/ global_id
+              ! and then all decls used in the kernels but without intent

+              do global_id=1,VSZ
+                call stage_kernel(<same>)
+              end do
+            end program main

+## Testing and Examples

+### Map-only

 I think I should test this with an example where I calculate a derivative of the normalised value of a property.

-so v-mean(v) stenciled at -1 and +1; for the edge points we have halo.
+So v-mean(v) stenciled at -1 and +1; for the edge points we have a condition check.
 First I do this 1-D, then 2-D, then I do it again in actual Fortran

+What I expect here is that the intermediate array v_norm will disappear

             subroutine calc_mean(acc_in,v_in,acc_out)
                   acc_out = acc_in+v_in/v_sz